Milada (film)

 Milada is a 2017 Czech biographical film written, produced and directed by David Mrnka.
 Produced in the English language, it stars Israeli actress Ayelet Zurer as Milada Horáková.
 The film was a Czech-American co-production by Loaded Vision Entertainment.
-The movie follows the life of Milada Horáková (1901–1950), a politician who was hanged by the Czechoslovakian communist party on fabricated charges of conspiracy and treason.
+The movie follows the life of Milada Horáková (1901–1950), a politician who was hanged by the Communist Party of Czechoslovakia on fabricated charges of conspiracy and treason.

-Plot

-The story of Milada Horáková, democratic pre-WW2 Czech politician who was arrested and tried by the Nazis during World War II.
-During the postwar years, she was arrested on fabricated charges and executed by the Communist government for her refusal to cease her opposition activity and leave the country.
+The film won two Czech Lions (costume design; makeup and hairstyling).